cbortoluzzi/SIB-summer_school/docs/index.md

 The GenoScore should translate genomic evidence into a small number of categories, for example from **1 to 4**.
 The score should be simple enough to communicate, but it must be based on explicit biological reasoning.
 It should also make uncertainty visible, especially when datasets are small, unevenly sampled, or limited to part of the genome.

 The aim is not to create a universal genomic index during one week.
-The aim is to let participants examine the scientific and communication challenges involved in turning genomic metrics into policy-relevant information.
+The aim is to let participants examine the scientific and communication challenges involved in turning genomic metrics into a policy-relevant information.

 ---